 The school shares a purpose with parents to educate, keep children safe from harm and to have their welfare promoted.
-We are committed to working with parents positively, openly, and honestly.
+We are committed to working with parents positively, openly and honestly.

-We ensure that all parents are treated with respect, dignity, and courtesy.
-We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission, or it is necessary to do so to protect a child.
+We ensure that all parents are treated with respect, dignity and courtesy.
+We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission, or it is necessary to do so in order to protect a child.

 The school will, in most circumstances, endeavour to discuss all concerns about their children with parents.
-There may, however, be exceptional circumstances when the school will discuss concerns with Sefton Children's Help and Advice Team (CHAT), out of Borough Social Care Services and/or the Police without parental knowledge.
+There may, however, be exceptional circumstances when the school will discuss concerns with Children's Social Care and/or the Police without parental knowledge.
 The school will, of course, always aim to maintain a positive relationship with all parents.

-The Child Protection Policy and procedures is available on request.
+The child protection and safeguarding policy and procedures are available on request.